-Only a few non-interleaving SPAs were proposed among non-Markovian ones [42].
+Only a few non-interleaving SPAs were considered among non-Markovian ones [54, 21].
 The semantics of all Markovian calculi is interleaving and their action delays have exponential distribution, which is the only continuous probability distribution with memoryless (Markovian) property.

-In [17], Generalized Stochastic Process Algebra (GSPA) was introduced.
+In [23], Generalized Stochastic Process Algebra (GSPA) was introduced.
 It has a true-concurrent denotational semantics in terms of generalized stochastic event structures (GSESs) with non-Markovian stochastic delays of events.
 In that paper, no operational semantics or performance evaluation methods for GSPA were presented.
-Later, in [41], generalized semi-Markov processes (GSMPs) were extracted from GSESs to analyze performance.
+Later, in [53], generalized semi-Markov processes (GSMPs) were extracted from GSESs to analyze performance.

-In [65], Stochastic $\pi$ -calculus (S $\pi$ ) with general continuous distributions of activity delays was defined.
+In [77, 78], generalized Stochastic $\pi$ -calculus (S $\pi$ ) with general continuous distributions of activity delays was defined.
 It has a proved operational semantics with transitions labeled by encodings of their deduction trees.
 No well-established underlying performance model for this version of S $\pi$ was described.

-In [15, 14], Generalized Semi-Markovian Process Algebra (GSMPA) was developed with ST-operational semantics and non-Markovian action delays.
+In [20, 19], Generalized Semi-Markovian Process Algebra (GSMPA) was developed with an ST-operational semantics and non-Markovian action delays.
 The performance analysis in GSMPA is accomplished via GSMPs.

-Again, the first fundamental difference between dtsiPBC and the calculi GSPA, $S\pi$ and GSMPA is that dtsiPBC is based on PBC, whereas GSPA is an extension of Process Algebra (PA) from [17], $S\pi$ extends $\pi$ -calculus [59] and GSMPA is an enrichment of EMPA.
+Again, the first fundamental difference between dtsiPBC and the calculi GSPA, $S\pi$ and GSMPA is that dtsiPBC is based on PBC, whereas GSPA is an extension of simple Process Algebra (PA) from [23], $S\pi$ extends $\pi$ -calculus [71] and GSMPA is an enrichment of EMPA.
 Therefore, both GSPA and GSMPA have prefixing, choice (alternative composition), parallel composition, renaming (relabeling) and hiding (abstraction) operations, but only GSMPA permits constants.
 Unlike dtsiPBC, GSPA has neither iteration or recursion, GSMPA allows only recursive definitions, whereas $S\pi$ additionally has operations to specify mobility.
-Note also that GSPA, $S\pi$ and GSMPA do not specify instant events or activities while dtsiPBC has immediate multiactions.
+Note also that GSPA, $S\pi$ and GSMPA do not specify instantaneous events or activities while dtsiPBC has immediate multiactions.